ptr727/VSCode-Server-DotNetCore/README.md

 - Run DotNet Core by `dotnet` in the console.
 - Run PowerShell by `pwsh` in the console.
 - If installing PowerShell Core Preview use `powershell-preview` and `pwsh-preview` to launch.
-- An alternative to building on top of the LSI image, is to use a [dynamic overlay](https://blog.linuxserver.io/2019/09/14/customizing-our-containers/)
+- An alternative to building on top of the LSIO image, is to use a [dynamic overlay](https://blog.linuxserver.io/2019/09/14/customizing-our-containers/)